 And I’m a family man—a husband, a father.

 What else?
-Oh, yeah, I love cars, I love walks in nature, our surroundings, birds, flowers, teaching, research—there’s so many things I like to do.
+Oh, yeah, I love cars, I love walks in nature, our surroundings, birds, flowers, teaching, research—there are so many things I like to do.

 How can you teach a course about a topic with so many unknowns?